litestar-org/litestar/docs/usage/templating.rst

     The ``directory`` parameter passed to :class:`TemplateConfig <litestar.template.TemplateConfig>` can be either a directory or list of directories to use for loading templates.

-Registering a custom template engine
+Registering a Custom Template Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The above example will create for you a jinja2 Environment instance, but you can also pass in your own instance should you need more control over it.